 2017 Competitive Grants Process

-The competitive grants process for 2016 culminated in the awarding of more than $33,500 in grants to nonprofit organizations serving serving Graham and Greenlee counties.
+The annual competitive grants process of the Arizona Community Foundation of the Gila Valley provides opportunities for funding to nonprofit organizations serving residents of Graham and Greenlee counties.
+The competitive grants process for 2017 culminated in the awarding of more than $32,993 in grants to nonprofit organizations serving residents of Graham and Greenlee counties.

-- Southeastern Arizona Clean and Beautiful received $4,300 to cover blight remediation activities in the Gila Valley.
+- Southeastern Arizona Clean and Beautiful received $4,500 to cover blight remediation activities in the Gila Valley.